 ORCID number: Meng-Ru Zhan (0000-0002-2419-6859); Xu Liu (0000-0001-5312-0987); Ming-Yuan Zhang (0000-0003-0744-5945); Jun-Qi Niu (0000-0001-5415-2024).

-Author contributions: Zhan MR contributed to the manuscript drafting and reviewed the literature; Liu X was responsible for the revision of the manuscript; Zhan MR and Zhang MY collected the patient’s clinical data; Niu JQ designed the report and revised the manuscript; all authors issued final approval for the version to be submitted.
+Author contributions: Zhan MR contributed to the manuscript drafting and reviewed the literature; Liu X was responsible for the revision of the manuscript; Zhan MR and Zhang MY collected the patient’s clinical data; Niu JQ designed the report and revised the manuscript; All authors issued final approval for the version to be submitted.

 Informed consent statement: The study was reviewed and approved by the First Hospital of Jilin University Institutional Review Board.
 The patient and his family were offered written explanations prior to the start of treatment, and they provided consent.